 Some photographers are more than happy to work with you on price to help secure bookings.
 Others have meticulously calculated their fees based on their time and cost of doing business, and prefer to stick with the script.

-So how do you know which type of photographer you’re dealing with?
-I recommend getting answers to the following questions before attempting to negotiate price.
+So how do you know which type of photographer you’re working with?
+I recommend answering the following questions before attempting to negotiate price.

 - What is the photographer’s skill level?
 How does the quality of work compare to that of other photographers in this price range?

 - How many weddings have they shot?
 How many do they shoot per year?

 - Do they use professional camera bodies, lenses and lighting equipment?
 How about backup equipment?

 - Do they have liability and equipment insurance in case of accidents?

 - What is the their level of customer service?
 Are they responsive?
 Do they help you solve problems?

 - Are they professional?
 Will they show up early, well-prepared and in good spirits, ready to work?